 - Fly fishing only with single hook artificial flies

 - Parking is permitted ONLY in the Ottobine Elementary School parking lot, and must not impede normal traffic flow.
+Use the smaller overflow lot not the main school lot.

 - Fishermen must remain within 15 feet of a stream bank at all times.